 This means that there’s no need to remove and discard the skin of your rotisserie chicken, especially while on the keto diet.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 If you want to ensure that your rotisserie chicken is keto-friendly, making your own rotisserie chicken is the way to go.
 Making your own rotisserie chicken at home doesn’t have to be difficult—in fact, it’s easier than you may think.

 Start by selecting the right chicken.
-Choose one that is organic and free-range if possible.
-This will help to ensure that you get the most nutritional value out of your bird.
-A heavy roasting chicken, like a Cornish hen, will also work well.
+Choose one that is organic and free-range if you prefer.
+A heavy roasting chicken will also work well.

 Once you have chosen your bird, prep it.
-Food safety experts recommend that you give the chicken a good wash and pat it dry.
-While washing, be careful not to spread any bacteria around the kitchen.
+Food safety experts no longer recommend that you wash the chicken because it spreads bacteria around the kitchen.
 Make sure to discard the packaging, too.
-Clean surfaces and the sink afterwards with a good disinfectant is also recommended.
+Cleaning surfaces afterwards with a good disinfectant is also recommended.

-Next, season your chicken with salt, pepper and herbs of your choice.
+Pat your chicken dry with a paper towel.
+Next, season your chicken with salt, pepper and herbs and spices of your choice.
 Steer clear of high-carbohydrate seasonings such as sugar, honey or maple syrup.
 Dry rubs and marinades will also add flavor to your chicken, but be sure to read the ingredient list and make sure nothing contains added sugars.

 A popular trick that ensures a juicy outcome is to gently lift the skin away from the breast and thighs, then spread some butter or lard between the meat and skin before roasting.
 This will keep your chicken moist throughout the cooking process.